turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_query.md

 AWS CloudTrail Lake lets you run SQL-based queries on your events.
 CloudTrail Lake converts existing events in row-based JSON format to Apache ORC format.
 ORC is a columnar storage format that is optimized for fast retrieval of data.

-**Important notes:**

-- The table returns queries from the past 7 days.
+Only queries from the past seven days are returned from the API.
+If you'd like to shorten the list of results, you can specify a specific `creation_time` and/or `query_status` in the query.

 ## Examples